Our People

 Safety

 At Minnkota, keeping our employees safe is our top priority.
 Minnkota has built a culture of safety through active awareness programs and consistent, hands-on training for all employees.
 The cooperative strives to be an industry leader in all aspects of safety.
-In 2019, Minnkota’s Young Station employees achieved an incredible milestone, surpassing 1 million hours worked without a lost-time injury.
+In 2024, Minnkota recorded its best-ever safety incident rate through Workforce Safety and Insurance (WSI), ensuring that our employees – the individuals who work tirelessly to power our communities –return home safely each day.

 Minnkota is committed to operating its power plants, high-voltage transmission lines, substations and other equipment in the safest manner possible.